-If the MA in Theology program at Concordia University Irvine interests you, please fill out our form or contact us at (949) 214-3389 or email email@example.com.
+For more information about the MA in Theology at Concordia University Irvine, please fill out our inquiry form or contact Carrie Donohoe, Christ College Program Coordinator, at [email protected] or (949) 214-3389.